eqdw/tonality/README.md

 There are multiple ways to score the same voices playing the same rhythms and tones, and Tonality Composer does not mandate a 'correct' way to do it.
 In my experience, I have found that trying to match the organizational layout of standard sheet music is usually preferable.
-So, if you were trying to transcribe a concert band piece, you might create a top-level harmony block and have one section for each voice:
+So, if you were trying to transcribe a concert band piece, you might create a top-level polyphony block and have one section for each voice:

 ```
 { Some Concert Band Piece}